surf-visualization/looking-glass/blender/README.md

 # Looking Glass quilt camera

 A patch for Blender 2.79b to hack the perspective camera so it supports rendering a Looking Glass 5x9 quilt directly (i.e. in one pass).
+Note that you need to build Blender from source yourself if you want to use this patch.

 Note that this patch applies to the [source tarball](http://download.blender.org/source/blender-2.79b.tar.gz) of 2.79b, so not the latest git version of the 2.7 branch.